EbrahimAminiSharifi/GoodProblems/README.md

 # GoodProblems
-Some Problem for solving to avoid dementia
+Some Problem for solving to avoid from dementia

+Remove Duplicate Element in Array using Temporary Array